nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file<br>
+   2. Double-click the jar file<br>
       Expected: Shows the GUI with a set of sample internship applications.
 The window size may not be optimal.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting an internship